Day Hike Packing List: Must-Have Hiking Gear

 Spare clothes (especially when it’s warm)

 How you dress for your hike depends on the season, the location, and the weather.
 However, whatever your outfit, you must be prepared in case of a sudden change in the weather conditions.
-Something that can easily happen in the mountains.
+Something that can quickly happen in the mountains.

 If you wonder what to bring on a day hike, here’s my hiking checklist of spare clothes: